kisupov/grns/README.md

 1. GRNS is intended for Linux and the GCC compiler.
 Some manipulations have to be done to run it in Windows.

-2. The set of RNS moduli used in defined in `src/params.h`.
+2. The set of RNS moduli used is defined in `src/params.h`.
 You can define any arbitrary set of moduli.
 Several pre-generated sets of moduli that provide various dynamic ranges, from relatively small to cryptographic sizes, are located in the `src/params/` folder.
 Just replace the content of `src/params.h` with the content of the file you want to use.

 3. When using large moduli (like `1283742825`), make sure your system uses LP64 programming model ('long, pointers are 64-bit').
 Fortunately, all modern 64-bit Unix systems use LP64.